micmejia/bible-dump/NKJV/Proverbs/Prov 8.md

 "To you, O men, I call, And my voice _is_ to the sons of men.

 ###### 5
-O you [^b]simple ones, understand prudence, And you fools, be of an understanding heart.
+O you simple ones, understand prudence, And you fools, be of an understanding heart.

 ###### 6
 Listen, for I will speak of excellent things, And from the opening of my lips _will come_ right things;